colaboradorDiego/asyncioForDummies/README.md

 2. Tasks
 3. Futures.

 Future objects in asyncio are needed to allow callback-based code to be used with async/await.
+Por ejemplo es el caso se los websockets

 ```
 async def main():
+    async with websockets.serve(echo, "localhost", 8765):
-    await asyncio.gather(
+        await asyncio.Future()
-        leerTwitter(),
-        leerFacebook()
-    )

-asyncio.run(main())
 ```

 ### Loop Manager